TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 If you get errors while you think you shouldn't, open all `.sdf3` files and run *Generate SDF (concrete, for selection)* from the *Transform* button.
 If this does not result in a corresponding `.sdf` file, something is wrong in your `.sdf3` file.

+##### Why do my disambiguation tests fail?

+Disambiguation tests (i.e. tests of the form `test abc [[x]] parse to y`) compare the AST that is generated for `x` to `y`.
+If they differ, the test fails.
+Use the *Show AST* option in the editor's *Transform* menu to view the AST; this may give you clue as to what is going wrong.
+A common mistake is to introduce a constructor when parsing a parenthesized expression.
+This can be solved by using the `bracket` attribute.

 ##### Why does the `bracket` attribute has no effect?

 You probably used a constructor name together with the `bracket` attribute.